A set of design requirements created with local communities to develop new visions for an area.

-This tool offers a good starting place when developing a design code.
-It is based on the coding stages as outlined in the National Model Design Code and is therefore useful for navigating the complex coding process for teams of different scales and with different starting points.
+This tool offers a good starting place and was developed based on the stages of the National Model Design Code and helps to breakdown the complex coding process for teams of different scales and with different starting points.

 Click on any of the tiles to read one of the three conversations or four insight stories.

-In 2022 the Design Council worked with the Department for Levelling Up, Housing and Communities and Office for Place, providing design advice and support to 25 selected pathfinders.
+In 2022 the Design Council worked with the Department for Levelling Up, Housing and Communities and Office for Place (DLUHC), providing design advice and support to 25 selected pathfinders.